PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 This admission controller will observe the incoming request and ensure that it does not violate any of the constraints enumerated in the `ResourceQuota` object in a `Namespace`.
-If you are using `ResourceQuota` objects in your Kubernetes deployment, you MUST use this admission controller to enforce quota constraints.
+If you are using `ResourceQuota` objects in your PlaidCloud deployment, you MUST use this admission controller to enforce quota constraints.

 See the [resourceQuota design doc](https://git.k8s.io/community/contributors/design-proposals/resource-management/admission_control_resource_quota.md) and the [example of Resource Quota](/docs/concepts/policy/resource-quotas/) for more details.